1 9 7 8 (UK)

 Quiet as a Nun

-A nun dies of starvation after locking herself in a convent tower.
-Jemima Shore (Maria Aitken), a former pupil at the convent school and now a television reporter, is asked to investigate.
+Sister Miriam dies of starvation after locking herself in a tower at the Convent of the Blessed Eleanor.
+Jemima Shore (Maria Aitken), a former pupil at the convent school and now a television reporter, is asked to investigate by Mother Ancilla (Renée Asherson).

 Jemima is surprised to discover that the death of the nun is connected with her own television programme.
 Meanwhile, tales begin to circulate about a ghostly Black Nun that haunts the hallways at night and seems to portend death.